What is it?

-These topics will each be covered in more detail in further briefings and uploaded to our "Latest Briefings" page in due course, so do please take the time to check here for further updates.
+Each of these topics will be covered in more detail in further briefings and will be uploaded to our “Latest Briefings” page in due course, so do please take the time to check here for further updates.

-These changes are likely to take some time to implement, and therefore it is expected that they will be introduced later via secondary legislation, throughout 2024 and 2025.
+These changes are likely to take some time to implement and therefore it is expected that they will be introduced via secondary legislation, throughout 2024 and 2025.
 Nevertheless, it is important for companies to be aware of the scale of the reforms, so they can prepare appropriately to ensure they remain compliant with the law.

 What should I do next?

-At the moment, there is yet to be a specified timeline for when these reforms will be enacted into law.
-However, it is anticipated that the legislation will likely achieve Royal Assent in Spring 2023.
-In the meantime, there are some things that companies can do in anticipation of these changes.
+At the moment, there is no specified timeline for when these reforms will be enacted into Law, and therefore further information will be made available on our website in due course.
+In the meantime, there are some things that companies can do, in anticipation of these changes.

-Firstly, all companies that are required to submit a confirmation statement should ensure that their members' list contains the full legal name of each member, as it appears on their identity document.
-Any entries which contain preferred or shortened versions of legal names should be updated (e.g., Tom instead of Thomas).
-Once the legislation is enacted into law, the first Confirmation Statement submitted after the enactment date will need to include a members list containing the full legal name of each member, so it is recommended that companies undertake this exercise as early as possible to minimise the work required at the time of their CS01 submission.
+Firstly, all companies that are required to submit a confirmation statement should ensure that their members list contains the full legal name of each member, as it appears on their identity document.
+Any entries which contain preferred or shortened versions of legal names should be updated (e.g. Tom instead of Thomas).
+Once the legislation is enacted, the first Confirmation Statement submitted after the enactment date will need to include a members list containing the full legal name of each of the members, so it is recommended that companies undertake this exercise as early as possible to minimise the work required at the time of their CS01 submission.

-Secondly, companies should also start to think about the email address they will use as the "Registered Email", which Companies House will use primarily for correspondence.
-While this can be a director's personal email, it is not recommended.
-Any change to this registered email will need to be notified to Companies House, so using a personal email could cause communication problems should that individual leave the company.
+Secondly, companies should start to think about the email address they will use as the “Registered Email” which Companies House will use primarily for correspondence.
+While this can be a personal email of a director, it is not recommended.
+Any change to this registered email will need to be notified to Companies House, so the use of a personal email could cause communication problems should that individual leave the company.
 Therefore we would recommend the use of an administrative email, rather than a personal email.

-If you have any queries regarding the above or other questions, please do not hesitate to contact Charlotte Leslie at 01865 261119 or email.
+If you have any queries regarding the above or have any other questions, please do not hesitate to contact Charlotte Leslie at 01865 261119 or email.